 EAL refers to pupils who speak another language other than English at home.
-More specifically, it refers to those who have or are in the process of acquiring English as an additional language.
-It will usually refer to those who will have migrated from countries where it is atypical to speak English.
-This policy was created to help supplement and support the learning needs of these pupils so they are able to explore their full potential by overcoming linguistic difficulties pertaining to English.
-This policy comes into action when we EAL pupils are registered at the school.
+More specifically, it relates to those who have or are in the process of acquiring English as an additional language.
+It will usually refer to those who have migrated from countries where it is atypical to speak English.
+This policy was created to help supplement and support the learning needs of these pupils.
+Hence, they can explore their full potential by overcoming English-language difficulties.
+This policy comes into action when EAL pupils are registered at the school.